This information is about APAP|NYC 2017 and is for reference only. Please check back in the spring for information on APAP|NYC 2018.

 Meet with an expert in the field for a free consultation focused on your questions, needs and areas of interest.
 These one-on-one sessions will help you gain knowledge and guidance you need from our team of experts and specialists.
 Available on a first-come, first-served basis.

-Sign up online in advance or visit the APAP Info Desk for more information.
+Sign up online below or visit the APAP Info Desk for more information.

 Education outreach is a crucial component in engaging and building audiences for the future.
 Paul Rajeckas, Artistic Director, Telling Tales Project, has over 30 years’ experience in this area.
 This is an opportunity for artists and presenters to discuss successful strategies about implementing arts education, particularly developing successful collaborations between artists and teachers/professors.